Cecilia Occelli

-María Cecilia Yolanda Occelli González, known by Cecilia Occelli, (born 1949) is a Mexican social advocate who served as the First Lady of Mexico from 1988 to 1994.
-She is the ex-wife of former Mexican President Carlos Salinas de Gortari.
+María Cecilia Yolanda Occelli González, known by Cecilia Occelli, (born 1950) is a Mexican social advocate who served as the First Lady of Mexico from 1988 to 1994.
+She is the ex-wife of former Mexican President, Carlos Salinas de Gortari.

 Biography

-Occelli was born in 1949 in Mexico City as one of nine children.
+Occelli was born in 1950 in Mexico City as one of nine children.
 Her father, Armando Occelli, was an engineer, while her mother, Ana Maria González, raised the children.
 Occelli attended primary school at the Instituto Guadalupe and secondary school at the Instituto Félix de Jesús Rougier, a school run by the Sisters of the Holy Spirit and Mary Immaculate.
 Occelli then pursued an early career as a bilingual executive secretary.

-She first met Carlos Salinas de Gortari in 1958 when both were around ten years old at a party for the National Association of Charros, where both of Occelli's brothers were members.
-They were introduced to each other by Carlos Salinas', Adriana Salinas.
-However, they did not begin dating until 1965, when she was 16-years old and he was 17, when both met at another charro party.
+She first met Carlos Salinas de Gortari in 1958 when both were respectively aged ten as well as eight at a party for the National Association of Charros, where both of Occelli's brothers were members.
+They were introduced to each other by his sister, Adriana Salinas.
+However, they did not begin dating until 1965, when she was 15-years old and he was 17, when both met at another charro party.
 The relationship ended in 1968 when Carlos Salinas moved to the United States to study economics.

-In 1971, Occelli and Salinas reconnected when both were in Williamsburg, Virginia.
+In 1970, Occelli and Salinas reconnected when both were in Williamsburg, Virginia.
 Salinas soon asked Occelli to marry him.
 The couple wed on April 15, 1972, at the Barrio de las Aguilas church in Mexico City.
 They moved to Boston, where Salinas began his master's degree program at Harvard University.
 Occelli became pregnant with their first child during his first semester at Harvard.
 Their oldest daughter, Cecilia, was born on January 22, 1974.
-Their second child, Emiliano, was born on February 19, 1976, while their youngest son, Juan Cristóbal, was born in 1979.
+Their second child, Emiliano, was born on February 19, 1976, while their youngest son, Juan Cristóbal, was born in 1978.